 Calibration labs are deeply connected to the legacy processes and systems, and migration to a new system involves monetary and other resource investments.
-The decision to proceed with digital transformation should be based on a clear understanding of the returns to these investments.
+The decision to proceed with digital transformation should be based on a clear understanding of the returns on these investments.

-It’s been in the news sometime back about how some of the Fortune 500 companies burned tonnes of money in digital transformation.
+It’s been in the news sometime back about how some Fortune 500 companies burned tonnes of money in digital transformation.
 Studies about these failures have categorically concluded that the root cause was the lack of a clear understanding of the outcomes.